 The credit facility contains customary negative covenants that, among other things, restrict Cadence's ability to incur additional indebtedness, grant liens and make certain investments, make acquisitions, dispose of certain assets and make certain restricted payments, including dividends.
 In addition, the credit facility contains financial covenants that require Cadence to maintain a leverage ratio not to exceed 3 to 1, and a minimum interest coverage ratio of 3 to 1.
-Cadence had no outstanding balance on the credit facility and was in compliance with all financial covenants as of March 30, 2013 and December 29, 2012.
-After quarter-end on April 23, 2013, Cadence borrowed \$100.0 million on the line of credit for general working capital purposes.
+As of September 28, 2013 and December 29, 2012, Cadence had outstanding borrowings under the credit facility of \$50.0 million and \$0, respectively, and was in compliance with all financial covenants.

 NOTE 3.
-ACQUISITIONS AND ACQUISITION-RELATED CONTINGENT CONSIDERATION
+ACQUISITIONS AND ACQUISITION-RELATED CONTINGENT CONSIDERATION Acquisitions